What is Number Sense? The Key to Improve Math SkillsMarch 20th, 2019

 Figure 3 shows the whole circle divided into 3 random sizes (all 3 parts would need to be equal sizes to be an example of fractions).

 For more direct instruction on improving math skills with number sense lessons, check out our Awaken the Scholar Within Math Program.
 Here, Bonnie teaches these skills to you, step-by-step through audio and video lessons.
-The program includes the BT Easy Math Reference Guide, the Math Zone Card Game, 5 math books and Super Spacers which integrates both of phonemic awareness and phonics seamlessly.
+The program includes the BT Easy Math Reference Guide and Super Spacers which integrates both number sense and traditional math skills seamlessly.